-- · costs related to our FME25 Program, - the impact from the initial application of hyperinflationary accounting under IAS 29, Financial Reporting in Hyperinflationary Economies (IAS 29), in Turkiye, - the impact from the remeasurement of our investment in Humacyte, Inc., - the net gain related to the InterWell Health business combination, including the remeasurement gain of our investment, prior to the transaction, in InterWell Health LLC, the impairment of certain long-lived intangible assets belonging to Acumen Physician Solutions, LLC which was transferred to InterWell Health as part of the transaction and certain transaction-related costs, - bad debt expense in Russia and Ukraine and the impairment of a production plant and associated machines resulting from economic sanctions imposed on Russia, which negatively impacted our supply chain to the country, as a result of the war between Russia and Ukraine, - the Legal Form Conversion Costs, and - the impacts from Legacy Portfolio Optimization.
+- costs related to our FME25 Program. - the impact from the initial application of hyperinflationary accounting under IAS 29, Financial Reporting in Hyperinflationary Economies (IAS 29), in Turkiye, - the impact from the remeasurement of our investment in Humacyte, Inc., - the net gain related to the InterWell Health business combination, including the remeasurement gain of our investment, prior to the transaction, in InterWell Health LLC, the impairment of certain long-lived intangible assets belonging to Acumen Physician Solutions, LLC which was transferred to InterWell Health as part of the transaction and certain transaction-related costs. - bad debt expense in Russia and Ukraine and the impairment of a production plant and associated machines resulting from economic sanctions imposed on Russia, which negatively impacted our supply chain to the country, as a result of the war between Russia and Ukraine, - certain costs associated with the proposed conversion of our legal form, primarily related to the requisite relabeling of our products, transaction costs (such as costs for external advisors and conducting an extraordinary general meeting) and costs related to the establishment of dedicated administrative functions required to manage certain services which are currently administered at the Fresenius SE group level and paid by the Company through corporate charges, and - the impacts from Legacy Portfolio Optimization.

 The self-set target for the net leverage ratio is 3.0 to 3.5x, which management considers appropriate for the Company.
-At September 30, 2023, the net leverage ratio was 3.4 (December 31, 2022: 3.4) Therefore, the net leverage ratio was in line with the self-set target.
+At June 30, 2023, the net leverage ratio was 3.4 (December 31, 2022: 3.4) Therefore, the net leverage ratio was in line with the self-set target.
 Further information on the Company's capital management is available in the consolidated financial statements contained in the Annual Report 2022.

 The Company's financing structure and business model are reflected in the credit ratings.
 The Company is rated investment grade by Standard & Poor's, Moody's and Fitch.
 On February 24, 2023, Standard & Poor's downgraded the Company's corporate credit rating from BBB to BBB- and revised the outlook from stable to negative.
-On February 27, 2023, Moody's confirmed the Company's corporate credit rating and revised the outlook from stable to negative.
-On August 25, 2023, Fitch affirmed the Company's corporate credit rating, removed the rating watch negative and assigned a negative outlook.
+On February 27, 2023, Moody's confirmed the Company's corporate credit rating and revised the outlook from stable to negative, while Fitch placed the Company's corporate credit rating on rating watch negative.